A phenomenological model of magnetic flux tubes in strong fields induced by axion-origin photons: Physics of the theory of practically empty flux tubes in strong fields of the order

-In other words, the very ``slow'' second maximum depends only on two interrelated causes: the very slow secondary reconnection (see Fig.~\ref{fig-prim-sec-reconnection}b$_2$,c) of the magnetic flux tube, which depends both at a strong magnetic field of $> 2 \cdot 10^5 ~G$, having two sections between $0.70 R_{Sun}$ and near $0.80 R_{Sun}$ and between $0.85 R_{Sun}$ and the photosphere (see Fig.~\ref{fig-prim-sec-reconnection}b$_2$,c), and, surprisingly, at a weak magnetic field of $< 2 \cdot 10^5 ~G$, where the so-called effects of turbulent diamagnetic transport and rotating $\nabla \rho$-pumping appear for the first time, which provide both the process of blocking magnetic buoyancy at high latitudes (see Fig.~\ref{fig-prim-sec-reconnection}b$_2$), and at near-equatorial latitudes predetermines the process of dominance of the Coriolis force with rotating $\nabla \rho$-pumping with $\geqslant 2 \cdot 10^5 ~G$ at a distance $2.3 \cdot 10^4 ~km$ between $0.80 R_{Sun}$ and near $0.85 R_{Sun}$ (see Fig.~\ref{fig-prim-sec-reconnection}c), which ultimately generates a ``shift'' of the arcuate ascending loop in the form of the tilt angle of Joy's law on the solar surface (see Fig.~\ref{fig-prim-sec-reconnection}c).
+In other words, the ``very slow'' second maximum depends only on two interrelated causes: the very slow secondary reconnection (see Fig.~\ref{fig-prim-sec-reconnection}b$_2$,c) of the magnetic flux tube, which depends both at a strong magnetic field of $>2 \cdot 10^5 ~G$, having two sections between $0.7 R_{Sun}$ and near $0.80 R_{Sun}$, and between $0.85 R_{Sun}$ and the photosphere (see Fig.~\ref{fig-prim-sec-reconnection}b$_2$,c), and, surprisingly, at a weak magnetic field of $<2 \cdot 10^5 ~G$, where the so-called effects of turbulent diamagnetic transport and rotating $\nabla \rho$-pumping appear for the first time, which provide both the process of blocking magnetic buoyancy at high latitudes (see Fig.~\ref{fig-prim-sec-reconnection}b$_2$), and at near-equatorial latitudes predetermines the process of dominance of the Coriolis force with rotating $\nabla \rho$-pumping with $<2 \cdot 10^5 ~G$ at a distance $2.3 \cdot 10^4 ~km$ between $0.80 R_{Sun}$ and near $0.85 R_{Sun}$ (see Fig.~\ref{fig-prim-sec-reconnection}c), which ultimately generates a ``shift'' of the arcuate ascending loop in the form of the tilt angle of Joy's law on the solar surface (see Fig.~\ref{fig-prim-sec-reconnection}c).

-In this case, the key role in the proposed mechanism of double maxima is played by two ``waves'' of toroidal fields, in which the first wave, without the participation of secondary reconnection, first appears at all latitudes at the lower base of the CZ, and then, as a consequence, instead of the first wave without the participation of secondary reconnection, a second wave appears, which is the same primary wave, but with the participation of secondary reconnection, only at the latitudes of the equatorial surface of the Sun.
+In this case, the key role in the proposed mechanism of double maxima is played by two ``waves'' of toroidal fields, in which the first wave, with a strong field of $\sim 10^7 ~G$ and without the participation of secondary reconnection, first arises at all latitudes, and then, as a consequence, instead of the first wave, a second wave appears with a weak magnetic field of $<2 \cdot 10^5 ~G$ between $0.80 R_{Sun}$ and $0.85 R_{Sun}$, which is obtained from the same primary wave, but with the participation of secondary reconnection, only at the latitudes of the equatorial surface of the Sun.

 That is to say, the first maximum is the maximum of the number of spots that are sources of the magnetic flux tube (anchored in the overshoot tachocline) with $B \sim 10^7 ~G$ and with the participation of primary reconnection (see Fig.~\ref{fig-Kolmogorov-cascade} and Fig.~\ref{fig-lower-reconnection}a; also Fig.~\ref{fig-meridional-cut}a), and the second maximum is the maximum of large spots that are the result of the appearance of magnetic flux tubes with $B \sim 10^7 ~G$ and with the participation of secondary reconnection (see Fig.~\ref{fig-lower-reconnection}b and Fig.~\ref{fig-prim-sec-reconnection}b$_2$,c).
 From here, we are interested, in fact, in the very important secondary magnetic reconnection (see Fig.~\ref{fig-meridional-cut}b and Fig.~\ref{fig-prim-sec-reconnection}b$_2$,c) during the rise of the magnetic flux tube in the solar photosphere, which is one of the two sources of the observed double maxima of one sunspot cycle -- it shifts by $\sim 2.5~years$ between the primary (see the ``red'' curves in Fig.~\ref{fig-solar-cycles-sunspots}b) and secondary (see the ``green'' curves in Fig.~\ref{fig-solar-cycles-sunspots}b) sunspot maxima (see ``smoothed'' blue curves in Fig.~\ref{fig-solar-cycles-sunspots}b).
 Moreover, it is the secondary maximum of sunspots that is also associated with both observational data of the tilt angle of Joy's law (see Fig.~\ref{fig-prim-sec-reconnection}c from the right) and with the disappearance of sunspots on the surface of the Sun (see Fig.~\ref{fig-lower-reconnection}c,d).